-Matt: In that same vein, another reason I ended up dropping the second semester of it is that I'm obviously not a fan of the online learning environment.
+Matt: In that same vein, another reason I ended up ously not a fan of the online learning environment.
 Having gone to St. Mark's since first grade, I'm way too wired to be in a classroom with my friends and other very intelligent people, and be able to talk and learn about a topic.
 Learn, see, write and all that.
 I'm very much a classroom learner because of how long I've been here and because of how good the classroom environment is at St. Mark's.